Lou Sullivan: Transition and adulthood

 In 1986, Sullivan obtained genital reconstruction surgery.
 He was diagnosed as HIV positive shortly after his surgery, and told he only had 10 months to live.
 Sullivan was the first known case of a trans man developing AIDS.
 It is likely that Sullivan was HIV- infected in 1980, just after his chest surgery.
 He wrote, "I took a certain pleasure in informing the gender clinic that even though their program told me I could not live as a Gay man, it looks like I'm going to die like one."
 Sullivan died of AIDS-related complications on March 2, 1991.

-In the book Transgender History by Susan Stryker, the end stages of Lou's life were recounted.
-Stryker stated, "At the time his diagnosis was confirmed, survival rates for people with AIDS averaged somewhere in the vicinity of two years.
+In the book Transgender History by Susan Stryker, the end stages of Sullivan's life were recounted.
+Stryker wrote: At the time his diagnosis was confirmed, survival rates for people with AIDS averaged somewhere in the vicinity of two years.
 Sullivan survived for five, in reasonably good health until the very end.
 In his final years he participated in AIDS drug trials, finished his book on Jack Garland, and continued to nurture the FTM group and Historical Society.
-Sullivan's final campaign, however, was to persuade HBIGDA members and the committee revisiting the definition of GID [Gender Identity Disorder] for the next edition of the Diagnostic and Statistical Manual to drop "homosexual orientation" as a contradiction in the diagnostic criteria, which was based on the assumption that homosexual transgender people did not exist.
-Sullivan did not live to see that change take place in 1994, but he took comfort in knowing that his efforts were contributing to a revision of the sexological literature."

-Sullivan kept a journal throughout his life: though he had hoped to edit and publish his own diaries before his death, he was unable to, and selected excerpts were released in 2019 as We Both Laughed in Pleasure (retitled "Youngman" in the UK), edited by Ellis Martin and Zach Ozma.
+Sullivan's final campaign, however, was to persuade HBIGDA members and the committee revisiting the definition of GID [gender identity disorder] for the next edition of the Diagnostic and Statistical Manual to drop "homosexual orientation" as a contradiction in the diagnostic criteria, which was based on the assumption that homosexual transgender people did not exist.
+Sullivan did not live to see that change take place in 1994, but he took comfort in knowing that his efforts were contributing to a revision of the sexological literature.Sullivan kept a journal throughout his life.
+Though he had hoped to edit and publish his own diaries before his death, he was unable to, and selected excerpts were released in 2019 as We Both Laughed in Pleasure (retitled "Youngman" in the UK), edited by Ellis Martin and Zach Ozma.

 Activism and community contributions

 In 1980, Sullivan began volunteering at the Janus Information Facility, a transgender counseling and education resource that had taken over services from the Erickson Educational Foundation in 1977.
-He was the first FTM peer counselor at the facility and worked directly with gender-questioning clients who were AFAB; in 1980, Sullivan published one of the first guidebooks for transgender men, "Information for the Female-to-Male Crossdresser and Transsexual", which drew on his experiences volunteering at Janus and included some of his earlier publications in the newsletter of the Gay People's Union in Milwaukee.
-The guidebook was re-published several times, Sullivan worked on the third edition in his final years, calling it "the most important thing" he ever did.
+He was the first FTM peer counselor at the facility and worked directly with gender-questioning clients who were assigned female at birth (AFAB).
+In 1980, Sullivan published one of the first guidebooks for transgender men, "Information for the Female-to-Male Crossdresser and Transsexual", which drew on his experiences volunteering at Janus and included some of his earlier publications in the newsletter of the Gay People's Union in Milwaukee.
+The guidebook was re-published several times, and Sullivan worked on the third edition in his final years, calling it "the most important thing" he ever did.
 He also published a biography of the San Francisco-based transgender writer, Jack Bee Garland in 1990.
 Sullivan is also credited for being the first to discuss the eroticism of men's clothing.